drothamel1/Dynamodb_sneakers/README.md

 This is a very simple table, but you can use the code as a basis for creating more elaborate or detailed DynamoDB tables

+## Why?

+There are many use cases for the creation of a DynamoDB table.
+DynamoDB is one of the core services of AWS and has a wide range of uses in applications.
+This project is a great way to get your feet wet and begin understanding how DynamoDB table creation works at a larger scale.

 ## Objectives

 1. Create a Dynamodb table for my sneakers that has a partition key of the "Name of the brand"